Pregnant Women and Substance Abuse: How Detox Can Help Pregnant Women Safely Overcome Addiction

 - SIDS (also known as sudden infant death syndrome)

-According to a study by the University of California, San Diego, infants of alcohol-consuming mothers are at much higher risk of death due to SIDS than infants of mothers who don’t consume alcohol.
+According to a study by the Society for the Study of Addiction, infants of alcohol-consuming mothers are at much higher risk of death due to SIDS than infants of mothers who don’t consume alcohol.

 What Treatments Are Available for Pregnant Women Addicted to Drugs and Alcohol?